 MXIC's Automatic Programming algorithm requires the user to only write program set-up commands (including 2 unlock write cycle and A0H) and a program command (program data and address).
 The device automatically times the programming pulse width, provides the program verification, and counts the number of sequences.
+The device provides an unlock bypass mode with faster programming.
+Only two write cycles are needed to program a word or byte, instead of four.
 A status bit similar to DATA polling and a status bit toggling between consecutive read cycles, provide feedback to the user as to the status of the programming operation.
 Refer to write operation status, table 7, for more information on these status bits.